skykanin/micronaut-openapi-bug-repro/README.md

 fail to load with a 404 not found error for all urls mentioned previously.

 ## Issue
+It seems that the generated statics assets
+(i.e. `target/classes/META-INF/swagger/views/redoc/index.html`) are missing
-It seems that the generated statics assets are missing the `mapping.path` in the script tag `src` paths which loads the javascript bundles in the `index.html` files.
+the `mapping.path` in the script tag `src` paths which loads the javascript bundles.
 For example for redoc the generated html script tag is:
 ```html
 <script src='/redoc/res/redoc.standalone.js'></script>
 ```